 Employees are also required to install the VPN client software on their devices to establish and maintain a secure connection.
 Although most popular OSes offer built-in VPN client software these days, some VPNs may ask end-users to install a specific application.
 On successful authentication, the client software extends an encrypted tunnel to the NAS and establishes a secure connection.

 Everyone is aware of the advantages that remote-access VPNs offer enterprises to keep their corporate data secure.
 But unless you implement your VPN carefully, it could cause several security vulnerabilities.
 This makes us wonder how secure the VPN is.

 For starters, a VPN may assume a connection is safe based on its location.
 However, that is not always the case.
-When a VPN is used to connect third-party vendors, it always gives them full or no access to your business network.
+When third-party vendors connect to the VPN, it always gives them full or no access to your business network.
 There is no such thing as partial access with VPNs.
 All your business servers, apps, and equipment are exposed to third-party vendors.
 You cannot even closely monitor the actions of your third-party vendors.
 VPNs do not offer any granular control to monitor what your vendors are accessing from your network.